Help Center/ MapReduce Service/ User Guide/ Managing Clusters/ Managing an MRS Cluster/ Changing the VPC Subnet of an MRS Cluster

 8. Click OK.

-If you do not want to allow access from all IPv4 CIDR blocks of the VPC, add the IPv4 CIDR blocks of the default and new subnets by performing 9 to 13.
-If you have added rules for the IPv4 CIDR block of the VPC, skip these steps.
+If you do not want to allow access from all IPv4 CIDR blocks of the VPC, add the IPv4 CIDR blocks of the default and new subnets by performing Step 9 to Step 13.
+If you have added rules for the IPv4 CIDR block of the VPC, no action is required.

 9. Log in to the MRS console.